-Jeffrey Wiener was born in Miami, Florida in 1961, and raised in South Florida.
-He began drawing intensely by age 5, and by his early teens he was creating large scale pencil drawings and taking commission requests for illustrations and portraits.
-With art books on artists for inspiration, Jeffrey became influenced by the socially-active realist painters from mid-19th century: Diego Rivera, Thomas Hart Benton, Grant Wood, Paul Cadmus, Picasso, and the quixotic MC Escher.
-Each of these artists had a strong influence on Wiener’s sensibilities and understanding of Art’s purpose in history and the role of the artist in culture.
+Jeffrey Wiener was born in Miami, Florida in 1961.
+He began drawing intensely by age 5, and by his early teens he was creating large scale pencil drawings and taking local commissions for illustrations and portraits.
+With art books on artists for inspiration, Jeffrey was inspired by the socially-active realist painters from mid-19th century: Diego Rivera, Thomas Hart Benton, Grant Wood, Paul Cadmus, Picasso, and the quixotic MC Escher.
+Each of them had a strong influence on Wiener’s sensibilities and understanding of Art’s purpose in history and the role of the artist in culture.

 During high school, Jeffrey apprenticed in the busy interior design studio of a family friend, where he was trained in the various techniques of the decorative arts.
 Faux finishes, natural scenes with flora and fauna, all were employed in producing large hand-painted murals.
 Wiener helped produce numerous decorative artworks for wealthy south Florida home-owners, including the celebrities Barry Gibb and Saudi Prince Sheik Al-Fasi., both of whom owned homes In South Miami Beach.

 During his years in college at Florida State University, Wiener focused on learning a variety of traditional techniques for print-making, creating many woodcuts and limestone lithographic prints.
-This early professional experience and technical knowledge gave the young artist confidence to take on large scale projects, and gave him the discipline to treat art as a business throughout his career.
+This early mastery over technical knowledge gave the young artist confidence to take on large scale projects, and gave him the discipline to treat art as a business throughout his career.

 Since early childhood, Wiener traveled numerous times to the Middle East with his father and Israeli stepmother.
 This experience helped Wiener develop a deep connection to his Jewish heritage and the land of Israel, often represented in his more serious paintings.
 During college, Wiener spent a semester studying art history in Florence, Italy and traveled extensively throughout Europe, absorbing the great works of Western Art.
 After graduating from Florida State University with a Bachelor of Arts, he began to exhibit his paintings, drawings, lithographs and woodcuts in juried art competitions around the Southeastern U.S., exhibiting works that explored the moralistic and spiritual themes of the two religions he was raised within: Judaism and Christianity.